antvis/G2/site/docs/manual/whats-new/new-version-features.en.md

 chart.render();
 ```

-## Rich chart types
+## Rich Chart Types

-G2 can draw a variety of chart types.
-In addition to supporting basic fold and column pie charts, it also supports vector fields, parallel coordinate systems and other slightly more complex charts, such as the following connection chart:
+G2 can draw rich chart types.
+In addition to supporting basic line charts, bar charts, pie charts and other charts, it also supports slightly more complex charts such as vector fields and parallel coordinate systems, such as the link chart below:

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';